Lady Gaga - Abracadabra

 Yeah, I can see that.

-Hold me in your arms tonight and the magic of the dark moonlight.
+Hold me in your heart tonight in the magic of the dark moonlight.

 I also wanted to ask you about this sound.